SokratisPapadopoulos/Business_request_from_Legal_team/README.md

 # FoodClaimsProcess
 Practical Exam from Datacamp for the Data Analyst Associate Certification

 **Instructions**

 ●	Use any tools that you are comfortable with to perform the tasks required (for example Tableau, Power BI, MS Excel, Python, R).
-●	Write your solutions in the workspace provided from your certification page.
 ●	Include all of the visualizations you create to complete the tasks.
-●	Visualizations must be visible in the published version of the workspace.
-Links to external visualizations will not be accepted.
 ●	You do not need to include any code.
 ●	You must pass all criteria to pass this exam.
-The full criteria can be found here.

 **Background**